joshuagryphon/plastid/docs/source/tour.rst

     >>> from yeti.genomics.genome_hash import GenomeHash
     >>> my_hash = GenomeHash(transcript_dict)

+ ..
+TODO adjust GenomeHash so GenomicSegment can be used as a query

 Having made a |GenomeHash|, we can ask what is where in the genome.
 For example, to find all features between bases 10000-20000 on the plus strand of chromosome *chrI*::